Michael1075/MineSweeper/README.md

 $ python autosweeper.py
 $ pypy3 autosweeper.py
 # * You may type in a few arguments according to the prompts.
 # * When making logic calculations, the former runs slower since it runs on CPython interpreter.
-PyPy provides a bit performance increase with its JIT compiler, so you may choose the latter if it's installed.
+# * PyPy provides a roughly 3x performance boost with its JIT compiler, it's more recommended.
 # * This is the only version which has a pretty interface where the maps of games can be displayed.
-# * This is the only version where files recorded in `game_savings` folder can be displayed.
+# * This is the only version where files recorded in `game_savings` folder can be loaded and displayed.

 # - C++ version -
 # source files: cpp_autosweeper.cpp, cpp_autosweeper.h, tools.h
 # compiled file: cpp_autosweeper.exe
+$ g++ -O3 cpp_autosweeper.cpp -o cpp_autosweeper
 $ cpp_autosweeper.exe
 $ cpp_autosweeper.exe[ 30 16 99[ 1000[ 0[ 100]]]]
 # * This is pure C++ programming, so undoubtedly it comes first in speed.
 # * No prompts.
 Arguments should be typed in as a command.
+# * Not recommended if you aren't sure what each argument means.
+Cython version is more recommended.

 # - Cython version -
 # source files: cpp_autosweeper.cpp, cpp_autosweeper.h, tools.h
 # link files: cpp_ext.pyd, cython_ext.cpp, setup.py
 # generated file: cython_ext.cpp
 # script file: cy_autosweeper.py
+$ python setup.py build_ext --inplace
 $ python cy_autosweeper.py
-# * Prompts are provided, just like python version, so that you can type in arguments.
+# * Prompts are provided, just like python version, so that you can type in arguments according to them.
-# * The logic part is finished by C++ extension, so it has almost the same speed as C++ version.
+# * The logic part is finished by C++ extension, so it has almost the same performance as C++ version.
 # * The maps of games cannot be displayed.
 ```